pengowray/doks-sprinto/content/en/docs/help/admin.md

 ## Sprint Admin intro

-A _Sprint Admin_ (A) is someone with extra privileges on a server.
+A _Sprint Admin_  [{{<tag-admin>}}] is someone with extra privileges on a server.
 A server's owner, its administrators, and anyone with a role named `Sprint Admin`.
 For simplicity, they'll all be called _SprintAdmin_ here.
 Sprint Admins can configure Sprinto, for example, they can set which channels sprints run in, or remove all users from the ping list.

 Sprinto considers anyone who has a role named {{<role "@Sprint Admin">}} or {{<role "@Sprint Admins">}} or {{<role "@sprintadmin">}} (space optional, any capitalization) to be a _Sprint Admin_.

 ## Sprint MC intro

-A _Sprint MC_ (MC) is a less powerful role (which Sprint Admins also automatically have).
+A _Sprint MC_ [{{<tag-mc>}}]  is a less powerful role (which Sprint Admins also automatically have).
 Sprint MCs can cancel sprints, or remove a single user from the the ping list, or run "locked" sprints which ordinary users cannot cancel.

 Sprinto considers anyone who has a role named {{<role "@Sprint MC">}} or {{<role "@Sprint MCs">}} or {{<role "@Sprinto MC">}} or {{<role "@sprintmcs">}} (space optional, any capitalization, and will also accept Sprinto MC) to be a _Sprint MC_.
 Additionally anyone with Sprint Admin powers also has Sprint MC powers.